 Mr. Loo worked previously in an international firm of accountants in Hong Kong.
 He is an associate member of the Hong Kong Institute of Certified Public Accountants and a fellow member of the Institute of Chartered Accountants in England and Wales.

-Mr. Mao Yu-in, aged 56, joined the Group in July 2017.
-He is a vice president of the Group.
-He is mainly responsible for developing the Group's business in shopping malls.
+Mr. Xiao Wei, aged 43, joined the Group in July 2017.
+He is mainly responsible for the supply chain management of the Group.